Day 2 Afternoon plenary

 About the speakers:

-Marianne Millstein is Senior Researcher at the Institute for urban and regional research (NIBR), OsloMet.
+Marianne Millstein is senior researcher at Norwegian Institute for Urban and Regional Research (NIBR), OsloMet.
 Millstein has a research record from urban studies, urban change, democracy and participation from cites in the Global North and cities in the Global South.

-Aina Landsverk Hagen is Senior Researcher at the Labor Research Institute (AFI), OsloMet.
-Hagen has published books, articles and reports on urban development, youth and participation and is an expert on experimental participatory methods for urban change.
+Aina Landsverk Hagen is senior researcher at Work Research Institute (AFI), OsloMet.
+Landsverk Hagen has published books, articles and reports on urban development, youth and participation and is an expert on experimental participatory methods for urban change.